felix-melligan/NTAP-projects/README.md

 Collection of scripts for NTAP cloud products

 ## CVO-GCP
-Collection of scripts for Clodu Volumes ONTAP in GCP
+Collection of scripts for Cloud Volumes ONTAP in GCP

 ### Contents:
 - cvo-gcp-setup.sh